oskitone/scout/assembly_guide/docs/general-tips.md

 ## Let's get started!

-We'll end up with something like this when we're done:
+For reference, we'll end up with something like this when we're done:

 ![090200@0.5x.jpg](/img/pcb_assembly/090200@0.5x.jpg)